 Also since GitHub pegs and syncs a pull request to a specific branch, it is the ONLY way that you can submit more than one fix at a time.
-If you submit a pull from your master branch, you can't make any more commits to your master without those getting added to the pull.
+If you submit a pull from your main branch, you can't make any more commits to your main branch without those getting added to the pull.